 Why do you need PWC Emergency Tools for Sea Doo tours?
 Sitting behind a big cruiser, we started up our two Sea-Doo watercraft as the lock gates opened.
-My GTX S 155 operated normally at first, but after a couple more revs, the other PWC seemed to go into limp home mode.
-That’s the safety mode selected by the on board computer when something’s amiss to prevent engine damage.
+My GTX 155 operated normally at first.
+But after a couple more revs, the other PWC seemed to go into limp home mode.
+That’s the safety mode selected by the on board computer.
+It defaults into action when something’s amiss to prevent engine damage.

 Best PWC Emergency Tools: Hose Clamp

 I can’t speak to other brands.
 But with Sea Doo watercraft, you can only tow on plane (i.e. over 6 kph) if you clamp shut the intake hose.
 This is the one that lets water flow into the engine if it’s turned off and towed.
 You can buy this special clamp from Sea Doo.
 Or use something else.
 But be sure to have your Sea Doo dealer point out which hose to clamp before you get out on the water.

 Forty feet may sound excessive.
 But through trial and error, I’ve confirmed that it takes that long a rope tow properly.
 A long one enables the towed PWC to get up on plane directly behind without tossing in the tower’s wake.
 It’s better to have one long piece than trying to jerry-rig a bunch of shorter ropes together.
 With the hose mentioned above installed and a strong 40’ rope, you can tow as fast as you want.
 Just be very careful not to suck the rope up into your intake grate!